I naturally categorize miles and points into two groups:

 - Ultimate Rewards

-Even after February 1, 2014, I still think United is the most broadly useful airline mile to stockpile for a few reasons:
+Even after 2014’s devaluation, I still think United miles are among the most broadly useful airline miles to stockpile for a few reasons:

 - Award space is good on United and partners.